cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 If an embedding protocol uses more than two messages (e.g. four message TLS1.3 {{RFC8446}} flows involving a hello-retry message and a repeated client-hello message) it is suggested that the CPace layer only considers the two messages used for the CPace run.
-I.e. it is suggested that authenticating the full message sequence involving also the additional messages that might preceed the two CPace messages is done under the responsibiity of the embedding application protocol.
+I.e., it is suggested that authenticating the full message sequence involving also the additional messages that might precede the two CPace messages is done under the responsibility of the embedding application protocol.
 This could be done by integrating the full protocol transcript as part of a final explicit key confirmation round (as commonly done by TLS 1.3 as part of the "Finished" messages).
-Alternatively, information on communication rounds preceeding the CPace flows can also be integrated as part of the CI field, as this will authenticate the information and will not require both communication partners to keep state information regarding preceeding messages in memory until after the CPace run.
+Alternatively, information on communication rounds preceding the CPace flows can also be integrated as part of the CI field, as this will authenticate the information and will not require both communication partners to keep state information regarding preceding messages in memory until after the CPace run.

 In case of TLS 1.3 {{RFC8446}} it is suggested to integrate Ya into the client-hello message and Yb into the server-hello message.
 Also party identifiers might best be added to the client-hello and server-hello messages as part of extension fields.